 - Finale - was carrying off the goanna.

 This year’s program was seen as a development on last year’s and a lot of people were once again impressed by the skills learnt and performed.
 The group’s confidence and the dynamics of the various acts became more concrete as time went by.

 The first tour to the Katherine and Darwin region was very successful and the NAIDOC performances in Darwin were truly inspirational to us, the artists, and the various audiences.

 We then headed on down the corrugated track to Alice Springs - this 3.5 hour trip turned into a marathon 6 hour trip due to mechanical problems with the bus!
-However, we reached our destination and were shown to our camping area at Yirara College - in no time at all we had a fire going and the Yapa women with us were soon busy cooking the goannas we managed to get along the way.
+However, we reached our destination - in no time at all we had a fire going and the Yapa women with us were soon busy cooking the goannas we managed to get along the way.

 The development on last year’s project was evident throughout our residency.
 I feel the importance of this kind of project and its need for further continual development is too often overlooked by the people who live only on cities where there is always an opportunity to develop skills through the arts.

 The enthusiasm, dedication and support of the Lajamanu people is positive and I feel assured that in the years to come this type of performance will be 100% Warlpiri as they have shown me and others what is possible - and being a strong people there will be no stopping them.
 I am more than proud to be associated with this desert tribe and will always feel a special warmth in my heart for Lajamanu - its land and its people.